Easy-to-read medicine information about amoxicillin – what is it, how to take it safely and possible side effects.

-Amoxicillin is an antibiotic used to treat different infections caused by bacteria such as chest infections, dental infections and infections of the throat, ear and sinus.
+Amoxicillin is an antibiotic used to treat different infections caused by bacteria, such as chest infections, dental infections and infections of the throat, ear and sinus.
 It works by killing or stopping the growth of bacteria (bugs) and gets rid of the infection.
-Amoxicillin is sometimes used to get rid of Helicobacter pylori, which is an infection often found in people with stomach ulcers.
+Amoxicillin is sometimes used to get rid of Helicobacter pylori, an infection often found in people with stomach ulcers.
 It is not effective against infections caused by viruses.
 Amoxicillin belongs to a group of antibiotics called penicillins.
 In New Zealand amoxicillin is available as capsules and liquid and can be given as an injection in the hospital.

 - The dose of amoxicillin will be different for different people depending on the type of infection and your age.

 - Adults: the usual dose in adults is 250 or 500 milligrams 3 times a day.

 - Children: the dose for children will depend on their body weight.
 It is usually given 3 times a day.

 - Your doctor will advise you how long to take amoxicillin for (usually 3 to 7 days).

 - Always take your amoxicillin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.